lwndev/generator-angular-lib-test/README.md

 ## About

-An example project showing a Angular library that can be created using the Yeoman Angular Generator
+An example project showing a Angular library that can be created using the Yeoman Angular Generator.

+This is basically just the Angular Generator with some adjustments to the Grunt build that will create assets that can be used with Bower.

 ## Usage